deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

-# OpenLane-Workshop
+# Physical Design using OpenLane
-The workflow for automation of RTL to GDSII using Sky-water PDK and open-source tool chain called OpenLANE.
+The workflow for automated RTL to GDSII using Sky-water PDK and open-source tool chain called OpenLane is the objective of the workshop.
 ## Framework of the workshop
   ### Aim - Learn - Assess - Practice - Bridge the gap - Industry Ready
   The workshop is hosted on virtual learning platform called Intelligent Assesment Technology which unlocks the potential of everyone.
 The course is designed to bring up a solution in bridging the gap of theoretical concepts and practical experience.